 Division/Department//Faculty: Institute of Clinical Sciences, Faculty of Medicine

-Contract type: Full-time, fixed term for three years with the possibility of extension
+Contract type: Full-time, fixed term for 1 year with a possibility for extension

 Committed to equality and valuing diversity, we are also an Athena SWAN Silver Award winner, a Stonewall Diversity Champion, a Disability Confident Employer and are working in partnership with GIRES to promote respect for trans people.

 The College is a proud signatory to the San-Francisco Declaration on Research Assessment (DORA), which means that in hiring and promotion decisions, we evaluate applicants on the quality of their work, not the journal impact factor where it is published.
 For more information, see https://www.imperial.ac.uk/research-and-innovation/about-imperial-research/research- evaluation/

 The College believes that the use of animals in research is vital to improve human and animal health and welfare.
 Animals may only be used in research programmes where their use is shown to be necessary for developing new treatments and making medical advances.
 Imperial is committed to ensuring that, in cases where this research is deemed essential, all animals in the College’s care are treated with full respect, and that all staff involved with this work show due consideration at every level. http://www.imperial.ac.uk/research-and-innovation/about-imperial-research/research-integrity/animal-research/